FoodShare Resources

 How do I submit paperwork?

 At this time, you should probably download the MyACCESS mobile app.
-It makes it really easy to upload documents or check your status.
-You can download it from the Apple App Store or get it on Google Play.
+MyACCESS makes it easy to upload documents or check your status.
+You can download the app from the Apple App Store or get it on Google Play.
 You can also fax or mail in paperwork.

 Milwaukee Enrollment Services (MiLES):